jdittrich/userNeedResearchBook/text/01_introduction.md

 >
 > If you are undecided whether you want to use qualitative or quantitative methods or just wonder what research methods exist, you can get an excellent overview and introduction to several methods with Erica Hall’s brief [“Just Enough Research”](http://www.worldcat.org/oclc/1256408019) or Goodman, Kuniavsky and Moed’s [“Observing the User Experience”](http://www.worldcat.org/oclc/1194531136)

-Qualitative research helps getting a holistic understanding of how a future product could be used.
+Qualitative research helps you to get a holistic understanding of how a future product could be used.
 It is good to find out how motivations, activities, and problems lead to people doing what they do.
 For example, when people cook, it might be plausible to assume that:

 * They decide what to eat
 * Get a recipe for the meal